 Please be advised the Municipal Court is no longer accepting checks.

-Payments can be made On-line through CitePayUse which accepts Visa, Mastercard, and Discover.
+Payments can be made online through citepayusa which accepts Visa, Mastercard, and Discover.
 A 6% fee is applied.

 ⇛ Bloomfield Warrants

-Defendant must be appropriately dressed and maintain a respectful decorum to be admitted into the courtroom.
-Court must remain quiet so that defendants and court staff can hear.
-Parent(s) of disruptive children will be asked to remove them from the court room.
-No cellphones or electronics of any kind.
-No hats/head covering.
-No halter/tank tops.
-No exposed midriffs.
-No low-cut tops, short skirts or dresses.
-No pants hanging below the waist.
-No inappropriate or distasteful logos on clothing.
-No chewing gum.
-No food or drinks.
+1. Defendants must be appropriately dressed and maintain a respectful decorum to be admitted into the Courtroom.
+2. Court must remain quiet so that defendants and Court staff can hear.
+3. Parent(s)/Guardian(s) of disruptive children will be asked to remove them from the Courtroom.
+4. No cellphones or electronics of any kind; 5.
+No hats/head covering; 6.
+No halter/tank tops; 7.
+No exposed midriffs; 8.
+No low-cut tops, short skirts or dresses; 9.
+No pants hanging below the waist; 10.
+No inappropriate or distasteful logos on clothing; 11.
+No chewing gum; 12.
+And, no food or drinks.

-Form must be filed this at least 1 week prior to scheduled court date.
+Completed form must be filed at least one (1) week prior to scheduled Court date.

-To request that witnesses be subpoenaed to court for your case, file at least 1 week prior to scheduled court date.
+Completed form for witnesses to be subpoenaed to Court for your case must be filed at least one (1) week prior to scheduled Court date.

-These are generally first-come, first serve for an initial appearance and plea on a traffic or criminal violation.
-Other reasons for appearance at Arraignment hearings might be to request an extension to pay, request a payment plan, request driver's license clearances, etc.
+Arraignments are generally first-come, first-served for an initial appearance and plea on a traffic or criminal violation.
+Other reasons for an appearance at Arraignment hearings might be to request an extension to pay, request a payment plan, request a driver's license clearance, etc.

-These hearings are normally scheduled after a first appearance after Arraignments has been made and a Not Guilty plea entered.
+Pre-trial hearings are scheduled after Arraignment has been made and a not guilty plea has been entered.
 It is a date set up for the Prosecution (usually an officer) and the Defendant (the person charged with a violation) to meet and negotiate any pre-trial matters such as a plea bargain, dismissal for proof, or discovery matters prior to trial.

-These hearings are formal bench trials that are scheduled for a specific date and time for the Judge to take testimony, hear & review evidence on both sides of a case in order to make a ruling for the person being charged with a violation of municipal law.
-At trial both sides are expected to present their case.
-Both sides will be noticed by the Court to appear in order to testify as well as any witnesses requested.
+Trials are formal bench trials that are scheduled for a specific date and time for the Judge to take testimony, hear and review evidence on both sides of a case in order to make a ruling.
+At trial, both sides are expected to present their case.
+Both sides will be notified by the Court to appear in order to testify, as well as any witnesses requested (See Subpoena Request).

-This occurs when a person has been found or pleads Guilty and the Judge has ordered a pre-sentence evaluation.
-After the evaluation a Sentencing hearing is scheduled and the Judge reviews the evaluation report and takes it into consideration for sentencing.
-At this hearing is when fines and/or jail is imposed by the Judge.
-If the Judge does not order a pre-sentence evaluation, sentencing normally takes place immediately following any of the other hearings listed above.
+Sentence Hearings occur when a person has been found or pleads guilty and the Judge has ordered a pre-sentence evaluation.
+After the evaluation, a Sentencing Hearing is scheduled, and the Judge reviews the evaluation report.
+During this hearing fines and/or jail is imposed by the Judge.
+If the Judge does not order a pre-sentence evaluation, sentencing will take place immediately following any of the other hearings listed above.

-Alternate judges have been approved and sworn in by the Bloomfield City Counsel.
-They receive appropriate trainings and are under the same requirements as the elected judge.
-An alternate judge may be utilized by the court in the absence of the presiding elected judge.
-If the presiding judge is out of the office due to training requirements, illness or any other reason.
-The alternate judge assigned will be responsible for all official duties.
-This is not a full or part time position, it is an as needed position utilized to avoid court closures.
+Alternate Judges have been approved and sworn in by the Bloomfield City Council.
+They receive appropriate training and are under the same requirements as the elected Judge.
+If the presiding Judge is out of the office due to training requirements, illness, or for any other reason, the Alternate Judge assigned will be responsible for all official duties.
+This position is not a full or part-time position; it is an "as needed" position used to avoid Court closures.

 The Municipal Court complies with the Americans with Disabilities Act.
-It is the defendant or his/her counsel's obligation to notify the Court Clerk at least five days before any hearing of the anticipated attendance of a disabled person so that appropriate accommodations can be made.
+It is the Defendant or his/her Counsel's obligation to notify the Court Clerk at least five (5) days before any hearing of the anticipated attendance of a disabled person so that appropriate accommodations can be made.

-All information on this site is intended to be accurate, complete and timely; however, the Court does not warrant, expressly or by implication, the accuracy of the information contained herein nor is it responsible for any errors or omissions.
-The Court assumes no liability for the information's use or misuse...
-The information provided may not reflect immediate updates, changes or rulings that have not yet been posted.
-In particular, please keep in mind that any costs reflected in the Public Access Section of this website may be incomplete.
-Additionally, information may be altered, amended or modified at any time without notice...
-Therefore, you rely upon it at your own risk.
-Information may be verified in person at Bloomfield Municipal Court, 711 Ruth Ln.
-Bloomfield, NM 87413.
+All information on this site is intended to be accurate, complete and timely; however, the Court does not warrant, expressly or by implication, the accuracy of the information contained herein, nor is it responsible for any errors or omissions.
+The court assumes no liability for the information's use or misuse.
+The information provided may not reflect immediate updates, changes, or rulings that have not yet been posted.
+In particular, please keep in mind that any costs reflected in the Public Access Section of the website may be incomplete.
+Additionally, information may be altered, amended or modified at any time without notice.
+Therefore, it is incumbent that anyone visiting this site verify the information in person at Bloomfield Municipal Court, 711 Ruth Lane, Bloomfield, NM 87413.